leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 Once the setup described in the previous section has been completed, the MWH functionality is ready to use from within Magento.

-Note: Make sure the license and activation code of Wyomind Advanced Inventory extension are entered and activated.

-The following sections cover MWH display in detail page.
+The following sections cover the MWH Stock display in detail page.

 ### 2.2.1 MWH in Product detail page